fido-alliance/iot-fdo-conformance-tools/README.md

 FDO conformance tools are build in Golang for the backend, and Svelte NodeJS frontend framework for the frontend.
 Uses on disk key-value DB, so you do not need SQL or Mongo to run it.

-For interop documentation follow here: [https://github.com/fido-alliance/conformance-test-tools-resources/tree/master/docs/FDO/Pre-Interop](https://github.com/fido-alliance/conformance-test-tools-resources/tree/master/docs/FDO/Pre-Interop)
+For interop documentation visit resources: [https://github.com/fido-alliance/conformance-test-tools-resources/tree/master/docs/FDO/Pre-Interop](https://github.com/fido-alliance/conformance-test-tools-resources/tree/master/docs/FDO/Pre-Interop)

 The backend consists of five modules:
 - [Core](https://github.com/fido-alliance/fdo-fido-conformance-server/tree/main/core) - contains all core protocol submodules, such as RV, DO, Device, and Shared.